|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 8: Aujuittuq (Grise Fiord)

 Aujuittuq means 'place that never thaws.'
-That's apt for this peaceful hamlet, 1,150km above the Arctic Circle -Canada's northernmost civilian community.
-We'll be welcomed by the population of about 165 souls.
+It is an apt name for this peaceful hamlet, 1,150 kilometres above the Arctic Circle-Canada's northernmost civilian community.
+We'll be welcomed by the population of about 165.

 Day 9: Coburg Island